+Minimizing this function concentrates micro-Doppler signature energy within the interval [\(f_1\), \(f_2\)], clearly separating it from noise and irrelevant frequency components.
 To maintain the stability of the resolution adjustment, the corner frequency, \(f_{c}\), is selected as the larger value between \(|f_{nc}|\) and \(f_{pc}\).

-As a part of the nonlinear frequency transformation, the linear frequency points from the spectrogram are mapped to their corresponding positions on the nonlinear frequency scale.
+As a part of the nonlinear resolution adjustment, the linear frequency points from the spectrogram are mapped to their corresponding positions on the nonlinear frequency scale.
 The scaling function that transforms the linear frequency component, \(f\), into the nonlinear frequency scale, \(S(f)\), is defined as follows:

-The scaling function described in (\ref{eq4}) is applied to densely analyze the frequency range below \(f_c\) at an approximately linear scale, thereby providing a higher resolution.
+This nonlinear mapping was chosen based on the empirical observation that micro-Doppler signatures of human activities predominantly concentrate in lower-frequency regions.
+The scaling function provides a higher resolution in the frequency range below \(f_c\) by mapping it onto a denser, nearly linear scale.
 In contrast, the frequency range above \(f_c\) is sparsely analyzed at a nonlinear scale, resulting in a lower resolution.

 After \(S(f_\mathrm{max})\) is computed with the scaling function, nonlinear frequency points, \(P_m\), are generated with \(M+2\) uniformly distributed points between 0 and \(S(f_\mathrm{max})\).
 Points \(P_m\) are mapped back to their corresponding linear frequency points, \(p_m\), by applying the following inverse transformation: